Trusted root certificates for ActiveGate

 ActiveGate connects to other Dynatrace components (clusters, servers) or third-party systems (such as VMware, Cloud Foundry, Kubernetes or OpenShift) using SSL-secured channels.
-The root CA certificate store shipped with Java is sometimes insufficient to cover all required use cases.
+The root CA certificate store shipped with ActiveGate (the default certificate set shipped with Java) is sometimes insufficient to cover all the required use cases.
+This can happen if, for example, a certificate has been issued by the Certifying Authority inside your own organization, for a proxy, which takes SSL traffic.
+It is also possible that some servers in your organization, to which ActiveGate needs to connect, generate and use self-signed certificates, and your organization has not replaced them with official certificates.

-Follow these steps to provide a customized list of trusted root certificates, and configure ActiveGate to combine them with the defaults:
+Follow these steps to provide a customized list of trusted root certificates to ActiveGate, and configure ActiveGate to combine them with the defaults:

-1. Create a truststore from a CA certificate file.
+- Create a truststore from the CA certificate file.

-2. Configure ActiveGate to use a custom truststore file
+- Configure ActiveGate to use the custom truststore file.

-3. Restart ActiveGate services and verify certificate configuration
+- Restart ActiveGate services and verify certificate configuration.

 To create a trusted SSL connection for your certificate authority, the following conditions must be met: